SuperOfficeDocs/superoffice-docs/docs/travel/area-management/set-up.md

 ### 2 users including the data belonging to 2 other users

-If we use the example with the salespersons Peter, Paul, Marie and Lynne as a starting point, we will now define an area for Peter and Paul including Peter’s, Paul’s, Marie’s and Lynne’s data.
+If we use the example with the sales-persons Peter, Paul, Marie, and Lynne as a starting point, we will now define an area for Peter and Paul including Peter’s, Paul’s, Marie’s, and Lynne’s data.

 1. In the **Area Definition** dialog, enter *Customer Group California* into the **Area Name** field.